RIT-EVT/rampup/README.md

 project directory (NOT the EVT-core directory!) with `git clone git@github.com:RIT-EVT/rampup.git`.
 Again, update your submodules with `git submodule update --init --recursive` to get the included copy of EVT-core and libraries.
+We will now create a new local branch for your changes.
+Any time we are developing a new feature or fixing a bug, we always create a branch for that specific bug or feature off of the main branch.
+This branch follows the standard naming format of:
+`[bug/feature]/[GitHubUsername]/[name-of-bug-or-feature]`.
+For example, to complete rampup one might make the branch: feature/mjh9585/solved-rampup.
+Create your own local branch now with:

+    git checkout -b feature/[GitHubUsername]/[branch-name]

-With the repository cloned, its time to get started with Phase 0.
+With the repository cloned and your development branch created, its time to get started on Phase 0.

 ## Phase 0: C++

 Phase 0 is a short introduction C++ if you have never used it before.
-If you are comfortable with C++ object orientated programming, go a head an skip to Phase 1.
+If you are comfortable with C++ object orientated programming, go a head an skip to Phase 1 and let the firmware lead know.

 To get started, follow the instructions in [targets/phase0](targets/phase0/Instructions.md).